 Once the process is finished just open http://app-vm.codeenigma.com in your browser.

 While everything runs in Docker containers, you should not interact with them using docker commands directly, but instead use the Vagrant layer.

 This is because a lot of configuration is done in Vagrant (networking, YAML parsing, coordinating the containers, etc) and then passed over to Docker.
 If you are familiar with "docker-compose", think of it as an equivalent, just more powerful.

 The only commands you need to know for a start are:

 vagrant up: spin up your projects containers, (and provision/configure them the first time)

 vagrant halt: power off running containers

-vagrant ssh: ssh into the main "cli" container
+vagrant ssh: ssh into the main "app-vm" container

 vagrant provision: re-apply the Ansible configuration to running containers

 vagrant destroy: destroy all of your project's containers